-Curtin University and the Engineering Institute of Technology (EIT) have been hard at work developing the Intelligent Remote Invigilation System (IRIS).
-It is a cloud-based platform which utilizes machine learning to monitor students during online examination and eTests.
+The Engineering Institute of Technology (EIT) have been hard at work developing the IRIS Invigilation (IRIS).
+It is a cloud-based platform which utilizes machine learning to monitor students during online examination and tests.

 Screenshots are taken at intervals and sent to the invigilating program, this is to double-check what students are seeing on their screens.
 If anything other than what should be there is detected, the program flags this as suspicious.